BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 <a name="t4"></a>
-## 3. Scope and Features Of The Project:
+## 3. Scope and Features Of The Project

 We will focus on one plug-in which provides a series of tools and test functions to test the performance of the system.
 Based on what we decide is feasible, the test functions may range from a simple matrix multiplying to huge neural network training.
 These test functions will represent real workloads that may be deployed on the system.
 For example, if the real functions move data between main memory and GPU memory frequently, our functions are supposed to show this feature.